New standards for teaching staff and new curricula are improving school education

 Title: Basic and secondary education programme for Afghanistan (BEPA)

 Commissioned by: German Federal Ministry for Economic Cooperation and Development(BMZ)

 Lead executing agency: Afghan Ministry of Education (Teacher Education Directorate)

-Overall term: 2005 to 2019
+Overall term: 2017 to 2021

 - Materials and a training strategy for the subject of peace education are now a compulsory part of teacher training at national level.

 - The Teacher Education Directorate has adopted a gender strategy and set up gender teams.